 Bookstore charges and other miscellaneous charges the student incurs will be due upon receiving the monthly statements or viewing the statement online.
-Any unpaid amount from a previous monthly statement will be subject to a 1 percent per month (12 percent per year) service charge.
-If there are any questions about the student's account, you may contact the Office of Student Financial Services at (731) 989-6008 or by email at studentaccounts@fhu.edu.
+Any unpaid amount remaining after the semesters balance due date will be subject to a 1 percent per month (12 percent per year) service charge.
+If there are any questions about the student's account, you may contact the Office of Student Financial Services at (731) 989-6662 or by email at finaid@fhu.edu.